DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In \cref{section: formulation}, we formally introduce the DTR bandit problem and assumptions.
 We describes our proposed algorithm in \cref{section: algorithm}.
 In \cref{section: theory}, we analyze our algorithm theoretically: we derive an upper bound on the regret of our algorithm, and we show a matching lower bound on the regret of any algorithm.
 In \cref{section: empirics} we evaluate the empirical performance of our algorithm on both synthetic data and a real-world sequenced randomized trial on treatment regimes for patients with major depressive disorder.
 We conclude our paper and discuss future directions in \cref{section: conclusion}.
-While proof techniques are sketched in the main text, complete proofs are provided in the appendix.